Recently updated on August 19th, 2025 at 01:26 am

-Every year on February 6th, New Zealand commemorates the signing of Te Tiriti o Waitangi (Treaty of Waitangi) in 1840.
-British representatives and Māori chiefs signed what is considered to be the country’s founding document.
-As a national holiday, the day is an opportunity for New Zealanders to reflect on the country’s history and cultural heritage.
-We look at the history of Waitangi Day and how New Zealand celebrates.
+Every year on February 6th, New Zealand (Aotearoa) commemorate Waitangi Day, otherwise known in Māori as Rā o Waitangi.
+In 1840, British representatives and Māori chiefs signed what is considered to be the country’s founding document – the Treaty of Waitangi.
+As a national holiday, this special day is an opportunity for New Zealanders to celebrate the country’s history and also reflect on the relationship between Māori and Pākehā (non-Māori New Zealanders).

 GET INSPIRED BY: Jewels of the Bay

-The signing of the Treaty of Waitangi
+When was the Treaty of Waitangi signed?

-RELATED CONTENT: Introducing Hangi: the traditional Maori cooking technique
+RELATED CONTENT: Introducing Hangi: the traditional Māori cooking technique

 The first Waitangi Day